South Shaftsbury, Vermont

 South Shaftsbury is a census-designated place (CDP) in the town of Shaftsbury in Bennington County, Vermont, United States.
 The population was 681 at the 2020 census.

+American poet Robert Frost lived in the area in two separate farms, The Gully and the Stone House, which is now a museum.
+While residing in the area he wrote poems like Stopping by Woods on a Snowy Evening and other poems in his Pulitzer Prize-winning collection, New Hampshire and received two Pulitzer Prizes.

 Geography

 South Shaftsbury is located along the southern border of the town of Shaftsbury.
 It is the largest settlement in the town.
 The CDP includes the village of South Shaftsbury as well as rural land extending east to U.S. Route 7, a super two freeway.
 The closest access from US 7 is 1 mi south of the village in northern Bennington.
 Vermont Route 7A (the old alignment of US 7) and Vermont Route 67 intersect in the village, with VT 7A leading north to Arlington and Manchester and south into Bennington, while VT 67 leads west to North Bennington and the New York state line.

 According to the United States Census Bureau, the CDP has a total area of 5.8 sqkm, all land.